jbarrettsteiner/oss-enterprise/ISSUE_TEMPLATE/new-release.md

 ## `README.md`

-- [ ] It starts with a one-line description that explains what the project is about, who might be interested in it, what language its written in, and how it might be different from similar projects.
+- [ ] It starts with a one-line description that explains what the project is about, who might be interested in it, what language it's written in, and how it might be different from similar projects.
 - [ ] It includes a list of features and limitations.
 - [ ] It states the goals and scope of the project to help set expectations and filter proposed changes down the line.
 - [ ] It includes the current status (e.g., proof of concept, used in production, active development, orphaned, etc.)